CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 # Project Workflow

 ## Project Description
-This project is a React-based dApp for deploying ERC20 tokens on the Starknet network.
+A React-based dApp for deploying ERC20 tokens on the Starknet network.
-It provides a user-friendly interface for interacting with the Starknet blockchain.
+Providing a user-friendly interface for interacting with the Starknet blockchain.
 Users can deploy, manage, and track their ERC20 token deployments.

 ## File System